Lukas Dunner: Lower series

-Dunner started karting in 2014 when he was 12.
+Dunner started karting in 2014 when he was twelve.
 He won the Eastern European Rotax Max Challenge Central championship twice, once in the junior category and one in the mini max category.
 In 2017 Dunner competed in Spanish F4 for MP Motorsport alongside Bent Viscaal, Christian Lundgaard, Nazim Azman and Marta García.
 The Austrian finished eighth in the standings with a best result of third at Navarra and Nogaro.

-For the 2018 season Dunner became a member of Drivex, competing for them in the Euroformula Open Championship.
+For the 2018 season, Dunner became a member of Drivex, competing for them in the Euroformula Open Championship.
 As the team's only full-time entrant, Dunner scored two podiums and finished seventh overall.
 He remained in the series in 2019, this time joining Teo Martín Motorsport.
-His results improved significantly, as the Austrian attained two pole positions and finished on the rostrum six times.
+His results improved significantly, as he attained two pole positions and finished on the rostrum six times.
 With these results, Dunner managed to end up third in the standings, missing out on second to Liam Lawson in the final race of the campaign.

 Formula 3 and EFO title assault

 At the end of 2019, Dunner competed in the Macau Grand Prix, driving for MP Motorsport.
 He qualified a lowly 24th but was able to avoid the carnage of the qualifying race to finish 12th, before dropping to 14th in the main event.

-For the 2020 season Dunner signed on with MP to partner Richard Verschoor and Bent Viscaal the FIA Formula 3 Championship.
+For the 2020 season, Dunner signed on with MP to partner Richard Verschoor and Bent Viscaal the FIA Formula 3 Championship.
 He was unable to score points throughout the course of the season and finished 27th in the standings, having achieved a best result of twelfth place in the feature race at the Hungaroring.
 Parallel to his F3 commitments Dunner drove in Euroformula Open once again, this time in a partial campaign for the CryptoTower-badged Motopark team.
 After winning on his return at Le Castellet, nine further podiums — which included two victories at Monza and a win each at Mugello and Spa — earned him the runner-up spot in the championship.